advance100/doc_webpack/hot module replacement with webpack.md

 ### From the app view

-The app code asks the HMR runtime to check of updates.
+The app code asks the HMR runtime to check for updates.
 The HMR runtime downloads the updates (async) and tell the app code that an update is available.
 The app code asks the HMR runtime to apply updates.
 The HMR runtime applies the update (sync).
 The app code may or may not require user interaction in this process (you decide).

 ### From the compiler (webpack) view

-In addition to the normal assets the compiler need to emit the "Update" to allow updating from previous version to this version.
+In addition to the normal assets the compiler needs to emit the "Update" to allow updating from previous version to this version.
 The "Update" contains two parts:

 1. the update manifest (json)
 2. one or multiple update chunks (js)